 With a network of 29 Societies across Ontario, we offer Help for Today through our programs and services for people living with dementia and Hope for Tomorrow…® by funding research to find the cause and the cure.

 1. Help for Today: Care and support

-Staff and volunteers in 30 Alzheimer Societies across Ontario provide support programs, educational resources and referral services to ease the burden of care and improve the quality of life for people living with Alzheimer's disease and other dementias.
+Staff and volunteers in 29 Alzheimer Societies across Ontario provide support programs, educational resources and referral services to help caregivers and improve the quality of life for people living with Alzheimer's disease and other dementias.
 Services are free for as long as they are needed.
 These include: